nick-novak/Goals-n-such/checklists-and-ideas/blog-ideas.md

 My last two years of becoming a better developer.
 ---
-What did.
+What I did.
 What I read.
 Tips, tools etc.

 Compare web developing to woodworking.